eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Node shape

-The shape of the linked resource.
+This shape will be used to create an embedded view of the linked resource.

 Used Path: `shacl:node`